junesirius/junesirius.github.io/_posts/Supernatural/2024-07-29-SPN-Im-sorry.md

 "Aye, so?"

 "So what if we can hack it."
-Sam swallows, hating himself for bringing it up already, but this might be their only shot at saving Cass.
+Sam swallows, hating himself for bringing it up already, but this might be their only shot at saving Cas.

 "What you're saying is..."
 Rowena's eyes flicker with the light of realization.